department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/payment-history/discovery-and-research/payment-discovery-synthesis.md

 I've broken things out into 'What the VA owes you' + 'What you owe the VA' for clarity purposes - we need to decide if we actually want to visually break it out on the dashboard.
 Here is a breakdown of how payments/finances should be handled on My VA.

 **What the VA owes you**
-- Payment recieved (Should this show actual numbers, or should this just be a link?)
+- Payment recieved - let's test showing a most recent payment
     - Disability compensation
     - Pension compensation
     - Education